pmitros/cpsd-lottery/docs/choose.md

 ### Should I consider private schools or charters?

-Massachusetts has among the best school districts in the nation, and among the best charters.
+Massachusetts has among the best public schools in the nation, and among the best charters.
 It's certainly worth a look.

 As for private schools, unless you're independently wealthy, it's probably not worth the money in the early grades.
-While JK-2 matter far more than higher grades for long term outcomes, the key thing in these years is developing positive attitudes towards school and learning and socioemotional development.
-These are areas CPSD excels at.
+While JK-2 matter far more than higher grades for long-term outcomes, the key thing in the early years is developing positive attitudes towards school/learning and socioemotional development.
+Those are areas CPSD excels at.
 The key reason to transfer is if your child has special needs which your school does not meet well.
-Many schools in CPSD don't do as well with advanced learners, certain types of disabilities, or kids who are otherwise a bit outside of the mainstream.
+Many schools in CPSD don't do as well with advanced learners, for certain types of disabilities, or kids who are otherwise a bit outside of the mainstream.

 Some parents also take their kids out for upper school (CPSD's term for middle schools).
-Some of the upper schools have significant issues (which is not uncommon in districts; puberty is a tough time).
+Some of the upper schools have significant issues (which is not uncommon in districts; puberty was a little tough for most of us too).
 However, the district is actively working to resolve these issues.
-It's likely that by the time your kids hit the upper schools, the issues will be completely different :)
+It's likely that by the time your kids hit the upper schools, the issues your kids will be facing will be completely different from those of the kids today :)